luiswirth/bsc-thesis/src/matter/mesh.typ

   amat(G) = [g_(i j)]_(i,j=1)^(n times n)
 $

-This is called a Gram matrix or Gramian and is the discretization of a inner product of a linear space, given a basis.
+This is called a Gram matrix or Gramian @hiptmair:numcse and is the discretization of a inner product of a linear space, given a basis.
 This matrix doesn't represent a linear map, which would be a $(1,1)$-tensor, but instead a bilinear form, which is a $(0,2)$-tensor.
-In the context of Riemannian geometry this is called a *metric tensor*.
+In the context of Riemannian geometry this is called a *metric tensor* @frankel:diffgeo.

 The inverse metric $g^(-1)_p$ at a point $p$ provides an inner product
 $g^(-1)_p: T^*_p M times T^*_p M -> RR^+$ on the